antoniovlx/antoniovlx.github.com/_pages/about.md

 I am a big fan of **solving complex problems** and **building products that help people**.

-<b>Technologies that I use:</b> Spring Boot, Java, Hibernate, Angular, JavaFX, Android, etc
+**Technologies that I use** Spring Boot, Java, Hibernate, Angular, JavaFX, Android, etc